Java, Groovy, Clojure

 You can explicitly optimize tail recursion with the operator recur.
 [1].

 Currying approach is the partial operator.
-The operator maps a set of parameters to value and return a function which arity is the number of free parameters.
+The operator maps a set of parameters to value and returns a function which arity is the number of free parameters.

 Memoization is provided with the memoize operator wrapping the function in need of.
 The documentation is very shallow about the costs of memoization and the behavior of the cache.
 No functions are provided to influence or clear the cached data.